-Committee Meeting: The last meeting was held on Wednesday 16th March 2016 at 7:00pm.
+Committee Meeting: The last meeting was held on Wednesday 24th May 2016 at 7:00pm.
 The Miners Institute, Coalpit Heath.
-Anyone is welcome to come along to our meetings; the date of the next meeting will be posted here soon.
+Anyone is welcome to come along to our meetings; the date of the next meeting is our EGM on 31 August 2016.

-Open Day: a) Open Day on Bank Holiday Monday 30 May 2016, 10:00am to 4:30pm.
+Open Day: a) Doors Open Day on Sunday 11 September 2016, 10:00am to 4:30pm.
 Please come and see the site and hear about its history.
 Click here for more info.